kyma-project/kyma/docs/getting-started/04-expose-microservice.md

 [{"orderCode":"762727210","consignmentCode":"76272725","consignmentStatus":"PICKUP_COMPLETE"}]
 ```

-You can see the service returns the order details previously sent to it.
+ You can see the microservice returns the previously sent order details.

 5. Remove the [Pod](https://kubernetes.io/docs/concepts/workloads/pods/) created by the `orders-service` Deployment.
 Run this command and wait for the system to delete the Pod and start a new one: